FlipsideCrypto/solana-models/models/descriptions/lending/lending.md

 **Example:** For 1.5 USDC (6 decimals), amount_raw would be 1500000; for 2.0 SOL (9 decimals), amount_raw would be 2000000000
 {% enddocs %}

+{% docs depositor %}
+The wallet address of the user who is depositing assets into the lending protocol.
+This is the lender who supplies liquidity to earn interest and potentially use their deposits as collateral for borrowing.

+**Data type:** STRING (base58 Solana address) **Business context:** Used to track deposit behavior, analyze liquidity provision patterns, and identify active lenders in the lending ecosystem.
+**Analytics use cases:** Depositor behavior analysis, liquidity tracking, yield farming analysis, and lender user segmentation.
+**Example:** '4Nd1mYw4r...'
+{% enddocs %}

 {% docs lending_borrower %}
 The wallet address of the user who is borrowing assets from the lending protocol.
 This is the recipient of the borrowed funds who becomes responsible for repayment.